dogrego/synfig/README.md

 ## EN
 ### Aim of the module
-To learn the process and concepts of animation, to create simple animations by changing the size, color, shape and location of objects and syncronizing audio with mouth movements in Synfig Studio and in Papagayo.
+To learn the process and concepts of animation, to create simple animations by changing the size, color, shape and location of objects and synchronizing audio with mouth movements in Synfig Studio and in Papagayo.

-### Recomended prior knowledge
+### Recommended prior knowledge
 - Basic computer skills

 ### Tools